MEnvSci Environmental Science with a Year Abroad / Course details

-The reputation of Environmental Science at The University of Manchester's School of Earth and Environmental Science rests on our world-leading inter- disciplinary research into processes operating on, within and beyond the Earth.
+The reputation of Environmental Science at The University of Manchester's Department of Earth and Environmental Science rests on our world-leading inter- disciplinary research into processes operating on, within and beyond the Earth.
 This research incorporates biological, chemical, physical and environmental aspects of the world and solar system we live in.
 The close alignment between our teaching and research ensures that units are delivered by scholars who are at the forefront of their disciplines.

-Our state-of-the-art teaching facilities include a dedicated undergraduate community space within the School, computing facilities with industry-standard software and undergraduate research laboratories.
+Our state-of-the-art teaching facilities include a dedicated undergraduate community space within the Department, computing facilities with industry-standard software and undergraduate research laboratories.
 You'll experience a strong and cohesive student network with a vibrant student society and student chapters of professional organizations.